bassbeaver/gkernel-docs/docs/v0.4/3_services_and_di_container.md

 Let's call that entities as **Service**.

 To create some Service you have to know what dependencies that service has, and how to build that new Service.
-Dependency is some object (scalar value, pointer to other service etc.) that is required for Service to operate.
+*"Dependency"* - is some object (scalar value, pointer to other service etc.) that is required for Service to operate.
 *"How to build"* - is set of operations needed to create and configure Service.

 It's good approach to encapsulate knowledge *"how to build"* in object called **Factory**